Headings

 Unordered List

-element represents an unordered list of items, typically rendered as a bulleted list.
-The bullet style is not defined in the HTML description of the page, but in its associated CSS, using the list-style-type
+The ul element represents an unordered list of items, typically rendered as a bulleted list.
+The bullet style is not defined in the HTML description of the page, but in its associated CSS, using the list-style-type property

 - Unordered list item